vindar/tgx/docs/intro_api_2D.md

 **Below is a description, with examples, of most 2D drawing primitives implemented in TGX.**

 - For additional details, look directly into the main header file \ref Image.h
 - Do not forget to check the examples located in the `/examples/`  subdirectory of the library.
-In particular, the example `TestPrimitives` contains all the code list below.
+In particular, the example `TestPrimitives` contains all the code listed below.

 @section sec_2Dprimitives 2D Drawing methods.